 - What to watch out for: It does not offer debt management services directly but instead maintains a database of service providers that you can work with.

-- Eligibility requirements: At least $10,000 in unsecured debt, a hardship that is preventing you from paying your creditors.
+- Eligibility requirements: $10,000+ in unsecured debt & a hardship that's preventing you from paying your creditors.

 7. Credit Counselling Society

 The Credit Counselling Society of BC is a non-profit organization that specializes in helping customers get control of their finances.
 Since opening in 1996, the agency has helped over 850,000 Canadians reduce or eliminate their debt.

 - How it can help: The service can help you make a budget, sign up for a debt management program (including working with lenders to repay your debt) or provide a referral to a lawyer or bankruptcy firm.
 It does not provide debt consolidation loans.

 - Cost: Since the Credit Counselling Society is a non-profit, its basic services are free of charge.
 You may have to pay for lawyers or other services as you progress through your debt management plan.